 Relationship therapy works best when a couple is motivated and committed to the process.
 I have found that couples, on average, stay in therapy for between 18 and 22 sessions.
 Couples who wait “too long” to enter therapy may find that they will need more sessions to overcome their problems.
 How long is too long to wait?
 There’s no fixed answer.
 Perhaps it will be heartening to know that the average couple waits for between seven and eight years from the time that problem starts before they phone a marriage or relationship counselor.
 Nevertheless, the sooner you contact a therapist the better.

-To answer the question, does relationship thearpy work, you must first consider what problems are troubling your marriage.
+To answer the question, does relationship therapy work, you must first consider what problems are troubling your marriage.
 For many people, the issue is communication.
 For others, it is problem-solving, issues with in-laws, arguments about money, sexual frustration, substance abuse, domestic violence, or even mental illness.
 Obviously, some of these problems are more easily solved than others.
 Regardless of the issue, you will want to choose an experienced marriage counselor.
 Whenever possible it is wise to choose a Relationship Specialist.
 Ask about a prospective therapist’s training, education, and experience.
 If you don’t feel you are connecting with one therapist, don’t give up on the process.
 You may need to talk with several marriage counselors before you find a good fit.

 As you can see, the answer to this question: “Does marriage counseling work?” is complex because the issue of marital happiness is also complex.
 A small percentage of therapists may want to use an academic instrument to measure the success of your marriage counseling.(2) One such instrument is called the Dyadic Adjustment Scale.
 However, fewer than 30% of couples therapists reply on such instruments.(3) Most therapists reply on their judgment and experience and on the subjective information they collect after interviewing the couple.